 FINRA Arbitration Attorneys Offering Free Consultations

 FINRA attorney Dietrich Epperson has extensive experience handling a wide variety of securities and investment fraud-related claims on behalf of investors, including small business owners, senior citizens, retirees, homeowners, and others.
-The FINRA law firm of Epperson & Greenidge, LLP represents investors who were defrauded by stockbrokers, brokerage firms, and financial advisors using fraud schemes such as Ponzi schemes, pyramid schemes, identity theft, trade churning, unsuitable investments, unauthorized trading, omission, breach of contract, and other FINRA violations.
+The FINRA law firm of Epperson & Greenidge, P.A. represents investors who were defrauded by stockbrokers, brokerage firms, and financial advisors using fraud schemes such as Ponzi schemes, pyramid schemes, identity theft, trade churning, unsuitable investments, unauthorized trading, omission, breach of contract, and other FINRA violations.

 If you or a family member recently lost a significant amount of money, or saw a suspicious decrease in your investment portfolio, and believe that a stockbroker or investment advisor is to blame, Epperson & Greenidge can fight aggressively to recover your losses and restore your financial stability.
-For a free legal consultation about the types of claims we handle for investors, contact Epperson & Greenidge, LLP online, or call us today at (877) 445-9261.
+For a free legal consultation about the types of claims we handle for investors, contact Epperson & Greenidge, P.A. online, or call us today at (877) 445-9261.